The Pickwick Protocols

 Now let me leave with a couple of complaints I want to throw out to the internet ether.

-- I honestly feel like Opus 4.5 was better than Opus 4.6 at coding.
+• I honestly feel like Opus 4.5 was better than Opus 4.6 at coding.
 I get frustrated with Opus 4.6 way more regularly, but I can’t find anyone on the internet that feels the same.
+So it might be a me problem.